How we work

 Mark Brown has been involved with lacrosse for most of his life.
 Originally from Ellicott City, Maryland, Coach Brown took to playing with a longpole from the beginning.
 He was one of only two freshmen to suit up and play for the ‘91 Maryland State Championship Mt.
 Hebron Vikings.
 He later went on to play at Virginia Tech where as a LSM/close defender where he and his Hokies would make it to the National Tournament each season, making it as far as the final four.

 Upon moving to the Rogue Valley in 2000, and missing the game, he took his talents to the sideline in 2004 as the Head Coach of the newly formed SOU Men’s lacrosse team where he would lead for the next 16 years.
-During that time he coached 5 Defensive Players of the Year, 11 All Americans, and over 30 All League Selections while also receiving the PNCLL Coach of the Year award four times.
+During that time he became the winningest Coach in PNCLL D2 history, coached 5 Defensive Players of the Year, 11 All Americans, and over 30 All League Selections while also receiving the PNCLL Coach of the Year award four times.